-Woodbine Entertainment does allow you to place bets at the track, but if you are not able to make it out to the race live you can also bet through any of the recommended betting sites listed below.
+Woodbine Entertainment does allow you to place bets at the track, but if you are not able to make it out to the race live you can also bet through BetOnline.ag, which is our recommended betting site for Woodbine races.

 Where To Bet On the Queen’s Plate

 BetOnline.ag is our top rated betting site for wagering on the Queen’s Plate online.
 They are a popular and trusted betting site that takes bets on all races at Woodbine racetrack, including the Queen’s Plate.

 Select ‘Racebook’ from the top menu bar at the BetOnline.ag website, open the ‘Canadian Thoroughbred’ drop down menu and select ‘Woodbine’.
 Select the race # for the Queen’s Plate and place your bets on the race.

 Check out our horse race betting section for more information about the different bets you can make on this years Queen’s Plate.